 If a parent is terminated from their job or experiences a sudden reduction in working hours, a judge may consider it an involuntary loss of income under O.C.G.A. §19-6-15(j).
 The same is true for a parent who becomes disabled or suffers long term medical issues.

-A parent who loses their income should speak to a child support adjustments lawyer in Gwinnett County about modifying support payments and making sure that orders accurately reflect their current financial situation.
+A parent who loses their income should speak to a lawyer in Gwinnett County about modifying child support payments and making sure that orders accurately reflect their current financial situation.

 A parent seeking a modification must follow state laws and court procedures.
 The process starts with a parent petitioning the courts to modify their current child support order.
 A judge may then issue temporary orders, conduct a jury trial to determine the parties’ incomes, or hold a hearing to decide whether to grant the modification.